Maria Mutola

-Maria de Lurdes Mutola (/məˈriːə muːˈtoʊlə/ mə-REE-ə-_-moo-TOH-lə; born 27 October 1972) is a retired female track and field athlete from Mozambique who specialised in the 800 metres running event.
+Maria de Lurdes Mutola (/məˈriːə muːˈtoʊlə/ mə-REE-ə-_-moo-TOH-lə; born 27 October 1972) is a retired Mozambican female track and field who specialised in the 800 metres running event.
 She is only the fourth female track and field athlete to compete at six Olympic Games.
 She is a three-time world champion in this event and a one-time Olympic champion.

 Although Mutola never broke the world record in her favourite event, she is regarded by many track insiders and fans as one of the greatest 800 metres female runners of all time due to her consistently good results in major championships and her exceptional longevity which saw her compete at the highest level for two decades before retiring from athletics in 2008 at the age of 35.
 She is also the only athlete ever to have won Olympic, World, World indoor, Commonwealth Games, Continental Games and Continental Championships titles in the same event.
 She is also the main coach and mentor of Caster Semenya.

 Career

 Early years

 Mutola was born in 1972 in the poor shanty town of Chamanculo on the outskirts of Maputo, then known as Lourenço Marques, the capital of Portuguese Mozambique.
 Her father was employed by the railways and her mother was a market vendor.
 As a young girl she excelled in football.
 She played with boys, as there were no leagues or teams for girls.
-In 1988, at only 15 years of age, she was encouraged to take up athletics by one of Mozambique's foremost literary figures, the poet José Craveirinha, who was a keen sports fan.
+At only 14 years of age, she was encouraged to take up athletics by one of Mozambique's foremost literary figures, the poet José Craveirinha, who was a keen sports fan.
 His son Stelio, himself a former national long jump record holder who had competed in the 1980 Summer Olympics, was Mutola's first coach.
-Not used to the intensive training, Mutola initially decided that running was not for her, but was persuaded to continue when it became obvious that she had immense potential.

 After a visit to Portugal, plans were made for her to join the Lisbon-based Benfica athletics club, but at the last minute Mozambican government denied her permission.
-That year, after only a few months' training, she won a silver medal in the 800 metres at the 1988 African Championships in Annaba, Algeria before competing in the 1988 Summer Olympics less than a month later.
+The next year, after several months' training, she won a silver medal in the 800 metres in the 1988 African Championships in Annaba, Algeria before competing in the 1988 Summer Olympics less than a month later.
 She ran a personal best time of 2:04.36, but only finished seventh in her first round heat, failing to progress to the semi-finals.
 Mutola was still only fifteen years old.